 What are Omega-3 Oils? – Why are they Special?

 I’m going to give you a crash course on what you need to know, so pay attention!

-There are numerous fats and oils we consume every day to support various bodily functions.
+There are numerous fats and oils we consume every day to support our bodily functions.
 The basic building blocks of these whole fats are fatty acids.

 I’m sure you’ve heard of saturated, monounsaturated, and polyunsaturated fatty acids.
 Omega-3’s are a type of fatty acid used to build cell membranes.

-This makes them super important for whole-body health and vitality.
+This makes them extremely important for whole-body health and vitality.